-Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent
+Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent b.

-- 1. a.
-Number of affiliations with trade and industry chambers/ associations. - Four (04) - b.
 List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.